ibm-cloud-docs/apps/index.md

 2. Select a deployment target, select the toolchain settings, and click **Create**. {{site.data.keyword.cloud_notm}} automatically creates an open toolchain complete with a Git repository and continuous delivery pipeline.
 3. Open the pipeline stage of your new toolchain to view the build and deployment process so that you can view your new app in minutes.

-For more information, see [Deploying apps by using the console](/docs/apps?topic=creating-apps-deploying-apps#using-the-ibm-cloud-console).
+For more information, see [Deploying apps](/docs/apps?topic=creating-apps-deploying-apps).

 ### Using the CLI
 {: #cli-getting-started}